 Coursework and assessment

-You will be required to pass a total of eight course units totalling 120 credits of postgraduate study, and undertake a dissertation of 12,000 -15,000 words which provides a further 60 credits.
+You will need to pass a total of eight course units totalling 120 credits, and undertake a dissertation of 12,000 to 15,000 words, providing a further 60 credits.

-You must also complete four core course units compulsory for all students, and four optional course units.
+You must also complete four core compulsory course units and four optional course units.